zkrising/Tachi/docs/docs/api/routes/example.md

 	}
 	```

-	This is omitted, because it's redundant all of the time.
+	This is omitted, because it's redundant all of the time. -- That is to say,
+	You should never depend on parsing the content of `description`.